MEASURE:

 Indirect Brand Emissions

-- For the electricity used in Preserve’s office for lighting, cooling and powering our devices, we purchase solar through renewable energy credits.
-This step makes our scope 2 footprint zero.
+- For the electricity used in Preserve’s office for lighting, cooling, and for powering our devices, we purchase 100% green electricity through a community power agreement.
+This step typically makes our scope 2 footprint zero.

 Scope 3